2017 Mini IFO Update:

 I haven't updated this page in a long time, but I still love the IFO concept and have been flying mine for 17 years now!
 I still have the original, and have since built a few other iterations, including one on floats.

 I was at EAA Airventure in Oshkosh Wisconsin and happened to be browsing through the list of presenters, and saw Dan Kreigh.
 Being that he was speaking on behalf of Scaled Composites, I knew this wsa the same guy, so I went to his talk about how he's used model airplanes to the advantage of his company.
+It was pretty cool to get to meet him briefly, shake his hand, and say thanks for sharing a great design.
 Here's a photo:

 Back to the old stuff: